andhit-r/e-commerce/website_product_show_uom/README.rst

 5. Click **Customize** menu
 6. Toggle **Show UoM** option to show/hide UoM

-New column for UoM will show after quantity on Shopping Chart table
+A new column for UoM will be displayed after the quantity on Shopping Chart table.

 **Show UoM on payment page**